CollinRooney12/htsprophet/README.md

      n_changepoints - (constant or list) changepoints for the model to consider fitting.
-If it is a list, then the number of items must equal len(y.columns) - 1
+If it is a list, then the number of items must equal len(y.columns) - 1 skipFitting - (Boolean) if y is already a dictionary of dataframes, set this to True, and DO NOT run with method = "cvSelect" or transform = "BoxCox"

+     numThreads - (int) number of threads you want to use when running cvSelect.
+Note: 14 has shown to decrease runtime by 10 percent

      All other inputs - see Prophet

     Returns